Castell'Arquato one of the best towns in emilia romagna

 Unlike the other locations in this list, Grazzano Visconti is not an ancient village.
 Let me explain this better.
 The fortress is medieval indeed.
 But the village’s construction dates back to the beginning of the XX century when Giuseppe Visconti financed the reconstruction of a modern medieval-looking town attached to the fortress and the ancient Church of Saint Anna.

 Grazzano Visconti was born.
 An exquisite mix of Neo-Gothic and Renaissance architecture that let us forget the fact that it’s only a hundred years old.
 The village regularly hosts events in costume every year that will let you feel how life was in the Renaissance.
-If you are interested in attending one of those events you can check the official calendar.

 Fun fact: the founder of the town, Giuseppe Visconti was the father of one of the most famous Italian directors, Luchino Visconti.